 STEADY HAND GAME - This project speaks for itself.
 Students will be learning about Health and Safety in the workshop, working with multi materials such as metals and plastics, and also basic electronics and CNC machining.
 Students will also be going through the design process, including modelling and testing.

-FOOD - During this project students will focus on Five – a - Day.
-Students will develop practical skills using a variety of tools and equipment, learn the importance of hygiene and safety when working in the food area, learn how to carry out and record sensory testing and develop an understanding of healthy eating and current dietary advice.
+FOOD - During this project students will focus on Healthy Eating and the provenance of food.
+Students will develop practical skills using a variety of tools and equipment, learn the importance of hygiene and safety when working in the food area, learn how to carry out and record sensory testing and develop an understanding of the function of nutrients in the body.

 "The world always seems brighter when you’ve just made something that wasn’t there before.” — Neil Gaiman